Before you begin:

 Step 5: Install Portworx in your cluster

 Provision a Portworx service instance from the IBM Cloud catalog.
-After you create the service instance, the latest version of PX-Enterprise is installed on your cluster by using Helm.
+After you create the service instance, the latest version of is installed on your cluster by using Helm.
 The installation includes a Portworx license.
 Make sure to review the costs for the license in the IBM Cloud catalog.

 Before you begin: